Sinfolke/ispa-parser/README.md

     - continue testing 'Rule', it still has somewhere bugs
         - cll expr has bugs, unmatch complex rules
     TODO: expr likely has a bug where it matches key in inclosed data block as ID, but fails then due colon.
-Needed to add protection if after that colon is found
+Needed to add protection.